IvanGoncharov/graphql-constraints-spec/README.md

 If Type Constraint is applied to an entity of `List` wrapper type it describes innermost values of the lists.

 ### Multiple Type Constraints Directives
 Applying more than one Type Constraints Directives is allowed only for Scalar Definitions.
-Doing that for other entities should result in error.
+Doing that for other entities should result in an error.
 If there are more than one Type Constraints Directive applied to one entity they should be treated as a logical OR operator between each directive.
 For example:

 ```graphql
 scalar IntOrFalse @numberValue(multipleOf: 1) @booleanValue(const: false)